Governor Code of Conduct

 The Church of England Vision for Education ‘is deeply Christian, with the promise by Jesus of ‘life in all its fullness’ at its heart.’
 It is for the common good of the whole human community and invites ‘collaboration, alliances and negotiation of differences.’
 (CEEO, 2016, p2)

 All of the above are likely to be experienced by individuals within governing bodies as they work together to fulfil their legal responsibilities.
 The Christian vision and ethos of a Church of England school infuses all aspects of school life, including the governing body.

-This Code of Conduct sets out the expectations and commitment required from school governors in order for the board to carry out its work within the school and community.
-It is recommended all individuals serving on the boards agree to uphold this code as part of their role.
+This model Code of Conduct sets out the expectations and commitment required from all school governors and trustees in an academy in order for the board to carry out its work within the school and community.
+It is recommended all individuals serving on such boards agree to uphold this code as part of their role.

 The Church of England Vision for Education is worked out theologically through four aspects.

 It is useful to consider how each aspect relates to the role of governor.

 ‘It is a matter of affirming what is of worth in the past and present, rejecting courageously things that we judge unwise, and working to transform those that are valuable but need improvement.’